pyrtsa/poly/README.md

 Thanks
 ------

-- Sean Parent, for an enlightening talk about value semantics and concepts-based polymorphism in the C++Now!
+- Sean Parent, for an [enlightening talk][parent-cppnow-video] about value semantics and concepts-based polymorphism in the C++Now!
 2012 conference, and for the inspiration for this proof-of-concept library.
 See his [slides and example code][parent-cppnow] in GitHub.
 - Johanness "litb" Schaub, for teaching me [how ADL works][litb-adl], and Joel Falcou et al., for showing how to further [trick the ADL system][nt2-adl].
 - Dave Abrahams, for the combined `RETURNS(...)` / `noexcept(noexcept(...))` [trick][abrahams-meta] as well as some other metaprogramming tricks used.
 - Steven Watanabe, for the idea of emulating [`boost::any`][boost-any], and very likely several other ideas used in this library, like operator overloading or the use of `self` as a placeholder type, all inherited from his proposed [Boost.TypeErasure][watanabe-type-erasure] library (see [docs][watanabe-docs]).
 Here's me hoping we can somehow unite our efforts, and bring type erasure and non-intrusive interfaces to the mainstream of C++ programming.